awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

   eksctl create iamserviceaccount --name aws-node --namespace kube-system --cluster my-cluster --role-name AmazonEKSVPCCNIRole \
       --role-only --attach-policy-arn arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy --approve
   ```
 + **Additional information** – To learn more about the add\-on's configurable settings, see [aws\-vpc\-cni\-k8s](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/README.md) on GitHub\.
-To learn more about the plug\-in, see [Proposal: CNI plugin for Kubernetes networking over AWS VPC](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/cni-proposal.md)\.
+To learn more about the plugin, see [Proposal: CNI plugin for Kubernetes networking over AWS VPC](https://github.com/aws/amazon-vpc-cni-k8s/blob/master/docs/cni-proposal.md)\.
 For more information about creating the add\-on, see [Creating the Amazon EKS add\-on](managing-vpc-cni.md#vpc-add-on-create)\.
 + **Update information** – You can only update one minor version at a time\.
 For example, if your current version is `1.25.x-eksbuild.y` and you want to update to `1.27.x-eksbuild.y`, then you must update your current version to `1.26.x-eksbuild.y` and then update it again to `1.27.x-eksbuild.y`\.
 For more information about updating the add\-on, see [Updating the Amazon EKS add\-on](managing-vpc-cni.md#vpc-add-on-update)\.

 ### CoreDNS<a name="add-ons-coredns"></a>